Spring Garden Revival

 Professional Plant Assessment, Species Identification & Removal Prioritization in Pembroke's Glacial Till & Rocky New England Terrain

-Professional botanical assessment in Pembroke involves accurate species identification using taxonomic keys and scientific nomenclature, with health and vigor evaluations to determine removal priorities.
-Invasive species are identified using the MA Division of Fisheries & Wildlife prohibited plant lists, and diagnostic support is available through UMass Extension.
-Site evaluations consider local soils—glacial till with poor drainage, sandy outwash, rocky shallow soils, and marine clay in low-lying areas.
+Accurate plant assessment in Pembroke relies on professional botanical expertise, including species identification using taxonomic keys and scientific nomenclature.
+Health and vigor evaluations, as well as invasive species recognition, are conducted using the MA Division of Fisheries & Wildlife prohibited plant lists and UMass Extension diagnostic services.
+Site evaluations consider local soils—glacial till with poor drainage, sandy outwash, rocky shallow soils, and marine clay in lowlands.
 Root system types (taproot, fibrous, rhizomatous) and ecological value for wildlife are assessed.
-Removal is prioritized for invasive species, diseased or hazardous plants, and declining ornamentals, with documentation including before-and-after photos, species verification, and restoration planning.
-For site-specific guidance, contact:
+Removal is prioritized: immediate for invasives, diseased, or hazardous plants; high for declining ornamentals or overcrowded plantings; moderate for healthy plants needing relocation.
+Documentation includes photographic records, species verification, and restoration planning, ensuring compliance with local and state standards.

 Pembroke Conservation Commission